webmaster442/ultimatedotnetcheatsheet/cheatsheet.md

 Depending on their position in a custom format string, the uppercase and lowercase "E" as well as the + and - symbols may also be interpreted as format specifiers.

 **IV**: The semicolon (;) is a conditional format specifier that applies different formatting to a number depending on whether its value is positive, negative, or zero.
-To produce this behavior, a custom format string can contain up to three sections separated by semicolons.
+To produce this behaviour, a custom format string can contain up to three sections separated by semicolons.
 These sections are:

 * One section:
   The format string applies to all values.